vietfood/cs4all-vn/roofline.md

 {% enddetails %}

-**Problem 2 [int8 + bf16 matmul]:** In practice we sometimes do different weight vs. activation quantization, so we might quantize our weights in int8 but keep activations in bfloat16 (and consequently perform the matmul in bfloat16).
+**Question 2 [int8 + bf16 matmul]:** In practice we sometimes do different weight vs. activation quantization, so we might quantize our weights in int8 but keep activations in bfloat16 (and consequently perform the matmul in bfloat16).
 At what batch size do we become compute bound?
 As above, assume `1.97e14` bfloat16 FLOPs/s.

 *Hint: this means specifically `bfloat16[B, D] * int8[D, F] -> bfloat16[B, F]` where $B$ is the "batch size".*